dav1dk1m/Howitzer-Firing-Simulator/Design Requirements.md

 In 'Design Requirements' section, you need to specify 'Objectives, Functions and Constraints' each in a separate sub-section.
 You should consider at least four constraints overarching your design.
 Following is the list of some constraints (you can also come up your with your own constraints).
 #Design Requirements
 ## Objectives
 Our objective is to create a projectile simulator to teach soldiers about kinematics and dynamics by simulating a howitzer shooting across a field.
-We will also create tests to ensure the simulator is accurate.
+We will also create tests  ensure the simulator is accurate.

 ## Constraints
 1. Economic Factors
     - Cost of development.
     - Cost of testing.
-    - Cost of evalutaiton.
+    - Cost of evaluation.
 2. Reliability
     - Must be 99% accurate.
     - Must pass all tests.